 - Your child may be very tired.
 He or she will need to balance rest and activity.
 Encourage your child to get some exercise.
 This is good for overall health.
 And it may help to lessen tiredness.

 - Get emotional support for your child.
 Find a counselor or a child support group that can help.

 - Make sure your child goes to all follow-up appointments.

 Call the healthcare provider if your child has:

 - Side effects from treatment

 - AIDS-related lymphoma a type of non-Hodgkin lymphoma.
-It grows in some people with AIDS.

 - It may affect the lymphatic system, brain and spinal cord, and other parts of the body.